 10 Ways to Positively Influence Your Teen

-At Camp Kupugani, our lovely summer camp in the Midwest (about 2 hours from Chicago and 90 minutes from Madison, Wisconsin), we care about children of all ages, and want each child to be the best version of themselves.
+At Camp Kupugani, our lovely summer camp in the Midwest (about 2 hours from Chicago and 90 minutes from Madison, Wisconsin), we care about children of all ages and want each child to be the best version of themselves.
 We also know that–if parents and teens are each doing their jobs as parents and teens–it can be challenging for each to connect positively.
-It is critical for any child, and especially with teens, especially) that they feel heard and respected.
-A couple of good articles from the good folks at the Greater Good captures well some solutions.
-Bullets below, with the the full two-part article here (pt 1) and here (pt 2).
+It is critical for any child, and especially with teens, especially that they feel heard and respected.
+A couple of good articles from the good folks at the Greater Good captures well some solutions; read the full two-part article here (pt 1) and here (pt 2).